Full Clinician and Staff Bios

 Randy Yates, M.A., LEP

-Randy Yates is a Licensed Educational Psychologist at the Center for Developing Minds, with more than twenty-five years of experience supporting students encountering cognitive, emotional, behavioral, and developmental barriers to learning.
+Randy Yates is a Licensed Educational Psychologist at Center for Developing Minds, with more than twenty-five years of experience supporting students encountering cognitive, emotional, behavioral, and developmental barriers to learning.
 Randy provides psychoeducational evaluations that give insight to students, parents, and teachers, allowing for adaptive and flexible acquisition of knowledge and skills in school and beyond.

 Randy believes that neuropsychological test results, parent and teacher observations, and school performance are best interpreted through the child - not the other way around.
 Randy’s practice is rooted in the belief that children develop a unique set of knowledge and abilities shaped by the interplay of the cultural, social, and motivational contexts of their surroundings.